jiriUlr/whycon-ros/README.md

 #### Where is it described ?

 <i>WhyCon</i> was first presented on International Conference on Advanced Robotics 2013 [[2](#references)], later in the Journal of Intelligent and Robotics Systems [[1](#references)] and finally at the Workshop on Open Source Aerial Robotics during the International Conference on Intelligent Robotic Systems, 2015 [[3](#references)].
 Its early version was also presented at the International Conference of Robotics and Automation, 2013 [[4](#references)].
 An extension of the system, which used a necklace code to add ID's to the tags, achieved a best paper award at the SAC 2017 conference [[5](#references)].
-If you decide to use this software for your research, please cite <i>WhyCon</i> using the one of the references provided in this [bibtex](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/WhyCon.bib) file.
+If you decide to use this software for your research, please cite <i>WhyCon</i> using the one of the references provided below.

 -----